-Fig. 5 - one event with a per unit lenght to a line with a dimension 24 unit lenght
+Fig. 4 - one event with a per unit lenght to a line with an infinity lenght

-Now, we are able to solve the probability cases.
+Fig. 5 - one event with a per unit lenght to a line with a dimension 24 unit lenght The probability $P = \frac{1}{24}$ Eq.
+8 Now, we are able to solve the probability cases.
 We have a dimension of one event and we have a dimension of all events, either.
-Is it possible to get the favourable progress of outcomes IIIIIIIIII - for 10 trials with the ball - to fall down only to one side?
+If we want quantifiability then we have to quantify.
+Is it possible to get the favourable progress of outcomes IIIIIIIII - for 10 trials with the ball - to fall down only to one side?
 Or 100 times to get only 0?
 Or more?
-It depends how many balls we put down.We have only one edge.
+It depends how many balls we put down.
+We have only one edge.
 The first ball went down by the right side - I. We expect the second one have to go down to the left side.
 It's only our imagination.
 In fact - the probability is the same for the second ball!
 And for the next ball until one hundred millions balls.
-The probability is fixed at $\frac{1}{2}$.
+The probability is fixed at 1⁄2.
 Nothing else.
 If the ball went down for six hundred times to the left there is no mark why the probability could change.
 Explain this by using of the next figure.